vickychijwani/quill/README.md

 - Works with **[Ghost Pro](https://ghost.org/pricing/)** (ghost.io) as well as **self-hosted blogs**
 - **Offline mode**: Quill is designed to work 100% offline: just sync when you're connected later!
 Ideal for writing on the go
 - **Attach tags and a cover image** - upload images from your phone or a web link
+- **[Conflict handling][conflict-ui]** - when a blog post is edited simultaneously from the app and elsewhere (e.g., via Ghost web), Quill will detect the conflict and show you a nice UI to decide what to do - so you never lose your hard work!

 ### Bug reports?
 Feature requests?